 Use of “endeavour” in a sentence

 In the English language, the word “endeavour” can function as a noun and a verb.
 As a noun, it can stand in place of a subject or refer to an object of a sentence.
 As a verb, it implies a process or an action and is placed and conjugated depending on the verb tense and subject-verb agreement of a sentence.

 How to spell “endeavour” correctly

-The word “endeavour” is commonly and often misspelled, as it can be used in a variety of ways in the English language and also has a complex spelling.
+The word “endeavour” is commonly and often misspelled, as it can be used in various ways in the English language and also has a complex spelling.
 Common mispellings of the word are “endevour”, “endaevor”, and “endeavur”.
-The only correct ways of spelling it are the American English version “endeavor”, and the British English version “endeavour”.
-The etymology of the word “endeavour” originates from the Middle English and refers to a connotation of responsibility and duty:
+The only correct ways of spelling it are the American English version, “endeavor”, and the British English version, “endeavour”.
+The etymology of the word “endeavour” originates from Middle English and refers to a connotation of responsibility and duty:

 Synonyms for “endeavour”

-It can be to advantage to replace “endeavour” with corresponding synonyms to check whether the sentence makes sense and the correct meaning is conveyed.
+It’s helpful to use synonyms of “endeavour” to make sure the sentence makes sense and conveys the right meaning.
 By using synonyms, you can also avoid redundant repetition in your academic work.
 Below are four synonyms for “endeavour” along with respective example sentences:

 “Endeavour” means to exert oneself or commit to do something, most likely requiring a lot of effort.